9 Marks of a Calvinist Cult #9 (authoritarian narcissists)

 [Calvinists won't think that they read the Bible through Calvinist lenses.
 But you'd be surprised at how often we all read the Bible through previously-held ideas, assumptions, misconceptions, presuppositions, philosophical ideas, etc., instead of reading what it really says.
 Try this sometime when you're reading the Bible: Ask yourself what you are assuming about it from the beginning or what you're reading into it that might not really be there.
 And see what you learn.
 Also see 12 Tips on how to think critically about Calvinism.]

 You know, I was just thinking today of the verse "knowledge puffs up."
 And I totally think this is what happens when studying those big Calvinist theology books.
 People spend months learning a lot of information through Calvinist books and sermons and videos, etc., and it makes them feel smarter, more spiritual.
 It puffs them up.
 But what they don't realize is that it's all air, all emptiness.
-They mistake learning lots of information for growing in the faith, in truth.
+They mistake learning lots of information for growing in the faith, in truth, and growing closer to God.

 You gained so much knowledge and feel so close to the people and events of history because of it... until you sit down to take an official test on world history and realize that you've got nothing.